-Here are the main options for how you can take the money in your pension pot:
+Here are the main options for how you can take You can choose one, or a combination of the options, which may or may not include a cash the money in your pension pot: lump sum.

 - Buy an annuity which provides you with a regular guaranteed income in retirement.
 This will be subject to income tax.
 The IWDC Section doesn't provide annuity options, but there are many companies that do, and you may be able to get a better income if you shop around and check what's on offer.
 You would need to transfer your IWDC pension pot to the company of your choice, if you wanted to take this option. - Have a flexible income, taking your money a bit at a time.
 This is known as drawdown.
 Your pension pot would remain invested and you can take as much money as you want, as often as you want, until you have used it all up.
 The payments that you receive in this way will be subject to normal income tax rates.
 The IWDC Section doesn't offer a drawdown option, so you would need to transfer your IWDC pension pot to another provider (of your own choosing) if you wanted to take this option. - Take all the money in your pot as a cash lump sum.
 This is known as total encashment.
 You can normally take up to 25% of your pot tax-free but normally no more than £268,275.